-Because hot air rises, covering your plants with one of the following methods will trap the warm air around your plants so that temperatures stay a few degrees above those outside.
+Essentially, you just need to cover your plant with some kind of material to trap warm air around your plants so that temperatures stay a few degrees above those outside the cover.

 Not all plants are as susceptible to damage from frost.
 Some plants can protect themselves from a light frost by increasing the sugar content within their cells.